 Convenient on-site parking is available for $10, free for members (as available).
 There are also various downtown surface lots, street parking or city parking garages and then the St Petersburg Downtown Looper trolley.
 Parking fees vary.

-Main Museum Contact
+Salvador Dali Museum Contact Info

 One Dali Blvd, St. Petersburg, FL 33701